 Please reach out to a tax advisor, or the IRS can provide guidance.

-I don’t meet the requirements for a 1099-K, but I would like to view all payments that have been processed.
+I don’t meet the requirements for a 1099-K or report, but I would like to view all payments that have been processed.

 If you have Lodgify Payments, you can download and view the processed payments on Lodgify here.